 The PIU will use the Bank's 2017 Standard Procurement Documents for solicitations and contracts, and these include labor and occupational, health and safety requirements.

-As part of the process to select design and build contractors who will engage contracted workers, PIU and/or the supervision consultant should carry out due diligence procedures to identify if there are significant risks related to prospective contractors' compliance with labor and OHS requirements.
+As part of the process to select contractors who will engage contracted workers, PIU through its OHS and Public communications, social and citizen engagement specialist together with the Supervision Consultant should carry out due diligence procedures to identify if there are significant risks related to prospective contractors' compliance with labor and OHS requirements.
 This may include the review of the following information/documents:

-- Information in public records, for example, corporate registers and public documents relating to violations of applicable labor law, including reports from labor inspectorates and other enforcement bodies; - Business licenses, registrations, permits, and approvals; - Documents relating to a labor management system, including OHS issues, for example, labor management procedures; - Identification of labor management, safety, and health personnel, their qualifications, and certifications; - Workers' certifications/permits/training to perform required work; - Records of safety and health violations, and responses; - Accident and fatality records and notifications to authorities; - Records of legally required worker benefits and proof of workers' enrollment in the related programs; - Worker payroll records, including hours worked and pay received; - Copies of previous contracts with contractors and suppliers, showing inclusion of provisions and terms reflecting ESS2. - Code of Conduct and GBV Code of Conduct
+- Information in public records, for example, corporate registers and public documents relating to violations of applicable labor law, including reports from labor inspectorates and other law enforcement bodies; - Business licenses, registrations, permits, and approvals; - Documents relating to a labor management system, including OHS issues, for example, labor management procedures; - Identification of labor management, safety, and health personnel, their qualifications and certifications; - Workers' certifications/permits/training to perform required work; - Records of safety and health violations, and responses; - Accident and fatality records and notifications to authorities; - Code of Conduct and SEA/SH Code of Conduct

 Prior to contracting, the bidders will be required to submit a statement confirming their awareness of WB ESS, their firm compliance with the national labor and employment and occupational health and safety laws and labor management procedures in accordance with WB ESS2, and their willingness to refrain from any practice that can be interpreted or perceived as discriminatory or unfair to their employees.
-The form of the statement is presented in Annex 2 Statement of potential contractors and service providers on compliance with provisions of labor legislation and the Project's LMP.
+The form of the statement is presented in ANNEX 02 THIRD PARTIES STATEMENT (POTENTIAL CONTRACTORS AND SERVICE PROVIDERS) ON COMPLIANCE WITH PROVISIONS OF LABOR LEGISLATION AND THE PROJECT'S LMP .

-The contracts with selected contractors will include provisions related to labor and occupational health and safety, as provided in the World Bank and Serbian law.
+In addition, the contracts with selected contractors will include provisions related to labor and occupational health and safety, as required by the WB and Serbian law.